Juan-CarlosM/ProMice/docs/mechanical_design.md

 The next step was to chose the magnet dimentions and the sensor-magnet air gap.
 From the commercially available magnets wee took three different sizes to experiment.
 All of them are disc-type magnets with axial magnetization and $1$ $mm$ thikness.
-Diameters were $1$, $2$ and $3$ $mm$
+Diameters were $1$, $2$ and $3$ $mm$.

 ![Magnet placement](images/Ball_magnet_sensor.png){ width=55% .center}

-the minimum sensor-magnet air gap has to be calculated in order to avoid colisions between them.
+The minimum sensor-magnet air gap has to be calculated in order to avoid colisions between them.

 \begin{equation} \label{eq:AG}
     AG_{min} = l_{a-m}\left(\sqrt{1+(\frac{d_m}{l_{a-m}})^2}-1\right)